aelb66/Domestic-Violence-Explanatory-Model/index.md

 Datasets will be cleaned, merged, then variables of interest transformed for ease of interpretation.
 As most people will say, this takes the most amount of your time.
 For me, around 70-80% of the project is just pre-processing the data :astonished:.

 ### Transforming the offence data
 First I kept a copy of the original file and examined the data.
-A cropped snippet of the output is shown.
 ```r
 #keeping original dataset as precaution
 offence.datC <- offence.dat